-1. Along the Meguro River
+1. The Walkway along the Meguro River

 However, the crowd thins down at the intersection of Meguro River and Yamate-dori, as most people head back to Nakameguro Station, thinking this is where the cherry blossoms end.
 But if you keep walking, you will find rows of sakura trees near the Ohashi Junction of the Shuto (Metropolitan) Expressway.